-I have both the Amex Hilton Business and Hilton Ascend cards.
+I have both the Amex Hilton Business and Hilton Surpass cards.
 I need to close one to make room for another Amex credit card (I am now at 5).
 Trying to recall the difference in benefits so I can decide which card to keep and which to close.

 Aside from that, is there a big advantage to one card over the other?

 - Offer Hilton Honors Gold status for as long as you have the card

 - Offer Hilton Honors Diamond status when you spend $40,000 on the card in a calendar year